bellabeauty/bellabeauty.github.io/README.md

 # Bella Beauty

 ## Hair and Skin Care Beauty Salon.
-Hi I am Vaishalli, I am a CA Ceritfied Licenced Cosmetologist, I have 10+ years experience in Beauty Salon and now I run a beauty salon from home.
+Hi I am Vaishalli, I am a CA Ceritfied Licenced Cosmetologist, I have 13+ years experience in Beauty Industry and now I run a beauty salon from home.
 I Provide Hair and Skin care services to clients.
-I am Open for 6 Days in a Week by appointments only except for Saturday.
+I am open for 6 Days in a Week by appointments only except for Saturday.

 Please have a Look of Services that I offer and feel free to contact me if you have any questions.